 It’s Female Founder Friday and I couldn’t be more excited to introduce you to fellow wedding tech woman entrepreneur, Christina Farrow.
 I enjoy spotlighting every type of female founder possible, but I feel an extra kinship with other women entrepreneurs within my niche.
 Women who saw a technological problem in the wedding industry, and built a company to fix it.
+I’m sure Atlanta bridal stores would possibly benefit from the problems they seek to solve.
 Christina is the co-founder of Aisle Planner.
 Aisle Planner essentially powers the business of weddings.
 Their cloud-based event planning & business management platform is a stylish and streamlined suite of tools that makes designing, collaborating, and managing every last detail seamless for wedding and event professionals and their clients.
 And recently, the Aisle Planner team launched a Wedding Inspiration and Wedding Advice editorial site called The Aisle Guide, to help engaged couples on their journey to “I Do”.

 So, if you have a wedding tech company idea, or are curious how one planner’s business frustrations turned into a full blown obsession to help others in her industry spend less time on processes and more time focusing on what they love, don’t miss Christina’s answers to my questions below!